aSzawlowski/LegendOfTheBrave_UnityGame/README.md

 ## 🎮 Gameplay

-A recording of the gameplay has been included in the repository files for reference.
+A recording of the gameplay will be included in the repository files for reference.
 You can find the video file in the project directory.
 This recording demonstrates the core mechanics and features of the game in action.

 ---